Texas Layoffs — November 2006

 Layoff type classification was not available for filings in Texas this month.

-Leading the list was Good Shepherd Health System at its Longview facility, reporting 232 affected workers.
+The biggest impact was at Good Shepherd Health System at its Longview facility, reporting 232 affected workers.
 Danvid Windows & Doors followed with 230 workers.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.